timofeysie/ruff-hashbrown/www/src/content/blog/2025-06-25-hashbrown-launch.md

   - mike
 ---

-**Hot and fresh, cooked with care, and sure to bring joy - hashbrown is a framework for building generative user interfaces in Angular and React.**
+**Hot and fresh, cooked with care, and sure to bring joy - Hashbrown is a framework for building generative user interfaces in Angular and React.**

-The entire experience of hashbrown is purposefully designed and built for sparking joy - from the frontend developer to the user.
+The entire experience of Hashbrown is purposefully designed and built for sparking joy - from the frontend developer to the user.

-For us, we want the developer's curiosity and exploration of hashbrown to grow with eager anticipation of the ways in which the technology of Large Language Models will drastically shift the user experience for web applications.
+For us, we want the developer's curiosity and exploration of Hashbrown to grow with eager anticipation of the ways in which the technology of Large Language Models will drastically shift the user experience for web applications.

 We want users to experience software through the power of natural language that is not limited by the constraints of existing user interface designs and challenges.

-hashbrown was born out of the pursuit to not only drive innovation and build value, but to have a positive impact on developer's mental health.
+Hashbrown was born out of the pursuit to not only drive innovation and build value, but to have a positive impact on developer's mental health.

-Finally, hashbrown is open source and MIT licensed.
+Finally, Hashbrown is open source and MIT licensed.
 We are open to contributions.

 We are eager to see what you fry up.

 ---

-## What is hashbrown?
+## What is Hashbrown?

-hashbrown is a TypeScript framework that seeks to solve the challenges of integrating LLMs into web applications.
+Hashbrown is a TypeScript framework that seeks to solve the challenges of integrating LLMs into web applications.
 Some of these challenges include:

 - managing the state of the LLM
 - integration with application state and services